 Universities and community colleges often offer lifelong learning classes.
-Your local community, recreation or senior center also is a good place to look for learning opportunities.
-You can also approach your local library and see what learning options they have.
+Your local community, recreation or senior center is also a good place to look for learning opportunities.
+Additionally, consider contacting your local library to see what learning options they have.

 Be Civically Involved